With Wenzel Coaching

 Elaine mentors at regional races as well as coaches a popular MTB skills clinic with a Portland XC short track series.
 She’s helped produce strong Cat 1 and 2 racers of all ages who have fun and win races.
 Past mentor-ees include National Championship medalists in MTB XC and Single Speed XC, regional endurance MTB XC, Enduro and DH winners, and OBRA State Champions, as well as people who have more fun on their regular rides because they can train efficiently, choose lines, descend, corner, brake and climb faster and with confidence.

-Elaine bolstered her natural teaching instincts with an International Mountain Bike Instructor Level 2 Certification as well as certification in Simon Lawton’s FLUIDRIDE Instructor Training (FIT) Level 2.
+Elaine bolsters her natural teaching instincts with an International Mountain Bike Instructor Level 2 Certification as well as certification in Simon Lawton’s FLUIDRIDE Instructor Training (FIT) Level 2.
+She is also a NASM Certified Personal Trainer.
 Building fitness and strength alongside technical confidence, step by step, is Elaine’s approach for both racers and people who just want to enjoy the ride.
 She instills solid skills basics such as balance, body position and speed control as second nature in her clients.
 Aspects such as logs, muddy traverses, rock gardens, drops, cyclocross barriers, punchy hills, jumps, gaps, high speed corners, berms and tight switchbacks become fun playgrounds rather than scary obstacles.

 Elaine’s experience working full time alongside her own training and racing gives her insight into helping others navigate their own busy lives and trying to make time for exercise.
 Her attention to detail and race experience translates to helping her clients make informed decisions about race preparations and strategy.
 And as a reviewer of cyclocross and mountain bicycles and gear, Elaine’s mechanical and technical knowledge helps educate her clients about equipment decisions and set up.